 Obama has most famously acted multilaterally in the NATO intervention during the Libyan civil war of 2011.
 Obama committed U.S. air and naval forces to secure a no-fly zone over Libya to prevent Muammar Qaddafi's forces from massacring Libyan rebels.
-After the no-fly zone was secure, Obama let other NATO nations take the lead in supporting rebels.
+After the no-fly zone was secure, Obama let other NATO nations lead in supporting rebels.

 Republicans has criticized Obama for "leading from behind."
 Nevertheless, the multilateral strategy worked: Libyan rebels deposed -- then killed -- Qaddafi, and the U.S. was able to support them while avoiding immersion in another war and keeping its combatants relatively safe.

 Obama won the presidency, in part, because of American war weariness.
 In 2008 the U.S. had been at war in Afghanistan for seven years, in Iraq for five.

 Obama quickly announced troop decreases in Iraq, and the end of American military missions there at the end of 2011.
 Combat troops officially pulled out of Iraq before Christmas 2011.